Albeoris/Memoria/README.md

 3. Run patcher
 4. Copy hash of type from console or Memoria.log and past to the TypeReplacers
 5. Run the game, test all of you can and see output_log.txt for errors.

+# Knowledge base
+Please [visit our knowledge base](../../wiki#knowledge-base) before using this software.